 In addition, students are taught fieldwork and problem solving skills that are also examined at the end of the course.

-To help support them with this element of the course, there are two local fieldtrips that the students must attend and an optional three day residential fieldtrip to Overstrand in Norfolk.
+To help support them with this element of the course, there are two local fieldtrips that the students must attend and an optional three day residential fieldtrip, previously this has been to Overstrand in Norfolk.